awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-status.md

 Elastic Beanstalk and the health agent are reporting an insufficient amount of data on an **instance**\.

 Example: No data is being received\.

+## Suspended \(Grey\)<a name="health-enhanced-status-suspended"></a>

+Elastic Beanstalk stopped monitoring the environment's health\.
+The environment might not work correctly\.
+Some severe health conditions, if they last a long time, cause Elastic Beanstalk to transition the environment to the Suspended status\.

+Example: Elastic Beanstalk can't access the environment's [service role](iam-servicerole.md)\.

+Example: The [Auto Scaling group](using-features.managing.as.md) that Elastic Beanstalk created for the environment has been deleted\.

+Message: Environment health has transitioned from Ok to Severe\.
+There are no instances\.
+Auto Scaling group desired capacity is set to 1\.